 Bring Pulse/Alarm wiring in through either conduit hub.
-Connect the Pulse/Alarm wiring as shown in the diagram below.
-The Pulse/Alarm output is an open collector circuit capable of sinking a maximum of 20mA of current.
-Pulse or alarm selection is programmed using the display or BioViewTM.
+Connect the pulse/alarm wiring as shown in the diagram below.
+The pulse/alarm output is an open collector circuit capable of sinking a maximum of 20mA of current.
+Pulse or alarm selection is programmed using the display or BioView[TM].
 Only one option, pulse or alarm, can be active at a time.

-Fig. 3.5: Pulse/Alarm Output Isolated (Recommended)
+Fig. 3.6: Pulse/Alarm Output Isolated (Recommended)

-- The 645S/745S Pulse/Alarm output is typically used to drive digital circuitry or solidstate relays.
+- The 645i/745i Pulse/Alarm output is typically used to drive digital circuitry or solidstate relays.
 The output of a solid state relay may, in turn, operate loads such as electromechanical relays or alarm indicators. - The maximum load current of the Pulse/Alarm output is 20mA.
 Choose a load resistance that provides approximately 10mA with the power supply operating voltage. - When the output is configured for Alarm and an alarm is not active, the output will be on (0 volts output).
-When an alarm is active, the output will be off (12 to 24 volts output). - In order to use the Pulse/Alarm feature on the BioTrak 645S/745S, this feature must be chosen when the meter is ordered from the factory.
-Pulse output not available with meters ordered with Modbus RTU (RS485).
+When an alarm is active, the output will be off (12 to 24 volts output).

-Pulse/Alarm Output Wiring: Power Provided by 645S/745S
+Pulse/Alarm Output Wiring: Power Provided by 645i/745i (12 to 24 VDC power option only)

-Bring pulse/alarm wiring in through either conduit hub.
+Bring Pulse/Alarm wiring in through either conduit hub.
 Connect the pulse/alarm wiring as shown in the diagram below.
 The pulse/alarm output is an open collector circuit capable of sinking a maximum of 20mA of current.
-Pulse or alarm selection is programmed using the display or BioViewTM.
+Pulse or alarm selection is programmed using the display or BioView[TM].
 Only one option, pulse or alarm, can be active at a time.